Excerpt from the OH&S Canada magazine

 Coldstream pleaded guilty to failing to ensure a machine or material that is temporary elevated is securely blocked prevented from falling or moving.

-Coldstream Concrete Ltd. was found guilty of a violation of the Ontario ‘Industrial’ regulation 851/90 section 74 which states,
+Coldstream Concrete Ltd. was found guilty of a contravention of the Ontario ‘Industrial’ regulation 851/90 section 74 which states,

 “Machinery, equipment or material that is temporarily elevated and under which a worker may pass or work shall be securely and solidly blocked to prevent the machinery, equipment or material from falling or moving.”